wphicks/Writing3D/docs/source/getting_started.rst

 PythonLauncher, and then follow the prompts.
 More details are available `here
 <https://docs.python.org/3.5/using/mac.html#how-to-run-a-python-script>`_.

+TODO: This seems to occasionally point to the wrong Python version.
+Advice from a Mac user would be appreciated

 On Linux
 ^^^^^^^^
 Depending on your desktop environment, you may be able to just double-click on